DjesonPV/SurfYT-API/README.md

 # SurfYT-API

 Youtube API without any Google API Key needed.
-Because that a web scrapper, so it use the website API.
+Because that a web scraper, so it uses the website API.

 ## Table of contents